 Constipation - self-care

 Some medicines, and even some vitamins, can make you constipated.
-You can also get constipated if you are not getting enough fiber, using the bathroom as soon as you feel the urge to go, or getting enough exercise.
+You can also get constipated if you do not get enough fiber, drink enough water, or get enough exercise.
+You can also get constipated if you put off going to the bathroom even though you have the urge to go.

 Try to get to know your normal bowel movement pattern, so that you can keep constipation from getting worse.